A Thank You To NPR's Science Commentary Readers

 This post is my last for 13.7: Cosmos & Culture.

-For six and a half years, I have had the privilege and the pleasure of writing commentaries — right about 50 every year — for NPR on animals, anthropology, human evolution, nature, gender, and higher education.
+For 6 1/2 years, I have had the privilege and the pleasure of writing commentaries — about 50 every year — for NPR on animals, anthropology, human evolution, nature, gender and higher education.

 The blog's science and culture commentary is being discontinued by NPR — and, so, it's time to say goodbye.